YunoHost-Apps/pihole_ynh/dhcp.md

 In case your server is down, you will lose your dns resolution and ip address.
 So, you will lose any internet connection and even the connection to your router.**

-> **If you encounter this kind of problem, please see "How to restore my network" at the end of this document.**
+> **If you encounter this kind of problem, please see "How to Restore my network" at the end of this document.**

 ### How to configure Pi-hole